esiwgnahz/EnKF_H2_Gas_Modelling/README.md

       main_restart.py.
 Gas_injection model is the model settings using an open-source software called OpenGeoSys.
       This version is unsatble and also i cannot get a convergence result eventually, and i just want to construct a framework for this problem.
 In the near future, i will work hard to study OpenGeoSys and try to understand more and more source codes written in C++.
-      Further, this calculation codes writing by Python have a lot needing to be optimized, like the right use of classes enabling the
+      Further, this calculation codes written in Python have a lot needing to be optimized, like the right use of classes enabling the
       realizations of OOP concept.